Cothrax/sep_spider/readme.md

 SEP_USER = 'your sep account (email)'
 SEP_PASSWD = 'your password'

-# The spider use Yundama for QR Code recognition.
+# The spider use Yundama for Captcha recognition.
 # If you don't have one, create an User account (NOT a Developer one) at:
 # http://www.yundama.com/
 # and add some credits to it.